The Story Behind ‘The Search’: Triumph and Tragedy – A Swiss Film History

 When casting for the lead role – albeit one cast by a professional – Zinnemann was downright enchanted by a young actor: Montgomery Clift.
 He would later be considered, along with Marlon Brando, as the best actor of his generation, but at this point he was still completely unknown.

 Clift signed his contract with Zurich based on Quarter’s script.
 But for Wechsler, this is still too concretely political, which endangers commercial success.
-He handed it over to Richard Schweizer, and his son David then edited it again.
+He handed it over to Richard Schweizer, and his son David then edited it once more.
 Exact location and time information largely disappears.
 The orphan boy’s Jewish parents become Czech intellectuals Wehrmacht and SS an anonymous “secret police”.
 The children are no longer Nazi victims, but rather undefined “orphans of war”.

 Quarter, whose family themselves were victims of National Socialism, is so outraged that he withdrew his name.
 And Clift can hardly calm down either.
 When he reads the final version of the script – much to his chagrin, already contractually obliged – he describes it as a terrible saccharin concentrate and writes in horror: “Like ‘The Wilderness Calls’, only sweeter!”